TruckersMP/botranktir/README.md

 ## Introduction

 Botranktir is a Discord bot that takes care of reaction roles.
-It also provides a single-use reaction roles, very advanced configuration of a guild, an emoji list and changelog, and more.
+It also provides a single-use reaction role, very advanced configuration of a guild, an emoji list and changelog, and more.

 ## Requirements